Teichlab/scg_lib_structs/docs/source/multi/SHARE-seq.md

 `--soloStrand Forward`

 >>> The choice of this parameter depends on where the cDNA reads come from, i.e. the reads from the first file passed to `--readFilesIn`.
 You need to check the experimental protocol.
 If the cDNA reads are from the same strand as the mRNA (the coding strand), this parameter will be `Forward` (this is the default).
 If they are from the opposite strand as the mRNA, which is often called the first strand, this parameter will be `Reverse`.
 In the case of __SHARE-seq__, the cDNA reads are from the Read 1 file.
 During the experiment, the mRNA molecules are captured by barcoded oligo-dT primer containing UMI and the Read 2 sequence.
-Therefore, Read 2 consists of cell barcodes and UMI comes from the first strand, complementary to the coding strand.
+Therefore, Read 2 consists of cell barcodes and UMI come from the first strand, complementary to the coding strand.
 Read 1 comes from the coding strand.
 Therefore, use `Forward` for __SHARE-seq__ data.
 This `Forward` parameter is the default, because many protocols generate data like this, but I still specified it here to make it clear.
 Check [the SHARE-seq GitHub Page](https://teichlab.github.io/scg_lib_structs/methods_html/SHARE-seq.html) if you are not sure.

 `--outSAMattributes CB UB`